-The Hover-Minthorn House Museum was built in 1881 by Jesse Edwards who is considered the “Father of Newberg.”
+The Hoover-Minthorn House Museum was built in 1881 by Jesse Edwards who is considered the “Father of Newberg.”

 Jesse Edwards followed fellow Quaker, William Hobson, to the Newberg area to establish a community of Friends.
 When Edwards arrived in Portland, he took a steamer down the Willamette River to Dayton.
 He purchased a non-productive wheat farm from Peter Hagey.
 The property had been the northern part of the Joseph Rogers Donation Land Claim.
 Edwards proceeded to break up the property into lots for a town.
 This eastern part of Newberg became known as “The Godly End,” and for a time, competed with a separate community at the western end known as “Froggy End.”

-Eventually the two towns grew together, but the influence of conservative Quakers long remained in many of the deeds in the Godly End.
-Edwards had added a provision when he sold home sites that if alcohol was found on the premises, the deeds would revert to the grantor!
+Eventually, the two towns grew together, but the influence of conservative Quakers long remained in many of the deeds in the Godly End.
+Edwards had added a provision when he sold home sites that if alcohol was found on the premises, the deeds would revert to the grantor.
+The Hoover-Minthorn House was one of the homes to have such a provision in its deed.
 Newberg was a dry town until 1966.

 - Tom Fuller and Christy Van Heukelem.
 Images of America: Newberg (Charleson: Arcadia Publishing, 2010).